Part of the Bayes Centre DDE Innovation, and one of the first steps on the journey from founding to funding.

 Do I need to have knowledge or experience of startups?
 No prior experience or knowledge is necessary.
 In fact, this is the programme for you!
 VBI focuses on supporting participants with little or no knowledge of business or the entrepreneurial ecosystem to gain the knowledge and the skills to develop their idea.

 How much time commitment is required for the Venture Builder Incubator?
 Approximately 12 hours a month over 4 months.
 The programme is designed to fit in with other academic commitments.
+Typically the sessions run via Zoom on Tuesdays and Thursdays from 16.00 to 17.30 at the latest.

 When does the Venture Builder Incubator take place?
 The incubator will start in November and finish at the beginning of March with a break in December.